JAlcocerT/JAlcocerT/content/blog/dev-saas-stripe.md

 ## FAQ

-RLS - row level security is very important
+RLS - row level security is very important!

 Make sure that one user can only edit records related to that particular user.

-Also pwd should be hashed on the DB, just in case the DB gets compromised.
+Also pwd should be hashed on the DBs, just in case the DB gets compromised.